 Welcome to my local guide to the best places to eat in Dorchester.
-I grew up in the neighbouring town of Weymouth, and have gotten to know Dorset’s County Town pretty well.
 This historic market town is bursting with great restaurants, pubs, and tearooms.
 So many that you’re a little spoilt for choice!
 To help you select where to eat, I’ve rounded up the best of them in this bumper foodie guide.

-My sister lives in Dorchester with her family, so I’ve spent a lot of time there over the last few years.
-Her husband works in the restaurant biz, and they are both massive foodies, so of course I pressed her for tips while I was writing this post!
-At least half the recommendations in this post are hers (thanks Cheryl!).
+My sister has lived in Dorchester with her family for years, so I’ve spent a lot of time there over the last few years – and recently moved here myself.
+My brother in law works in the restaurant biz, and they are both massive foodies, so of course I pressed her for tips while I was writing this post!
+At least half the recommendations in this post are her’s (thanks Cheryl!).
 So, this really is as local a guide as you can get.
 Enjoy…

 RELATED POST: Dorset Food Festivals to add to your Calendar!